Matlab MEX compiler setup

-Matlab requires C / C++ / Fortran compilers for numerous operations such as mex, loadlibrary and more.
-Windows Matlab supported compilers locations are communicated to Matlab via environment variables.
-Verify Matlab MEX parameters:
+Matlab requires C / C++ / Fortran compilers for mex and Matlab Engine for the respective code language.
+Windows Matlab supported compiler locations are communicated to Matlab via environment variables.

 mex.getCompilerConfigurations('c')